-The monument to the First Maine Cavalry Regiment is east of Gettysburg on the East Cavalry Battlefield, on the north side of Hanover Road just east of the intersection with East Cavalry Avenue.
-(39.81795°N, 77.169235° W; Google map; Monument map: East Cavalry Battlefield South) It was dedicated in 1889 by the State of Maine.
+The monument to the 1st Maine Volunteer Cavalry Regiment is on the East Cavalry Battlefield.
+(East Cavalry Battlefield South tour map) The monument was dedicated in 1889 by the State of Maine.

-The First Maine Cavalry was commanded by Colonel Charles Henry Smith, who went on to receive the Medal of Honor for his actions at Saint Mary’s Church in 1864.
-The First brought 438 men to the field, losing 1 killed and 4 wounded.
+Colonel Charles Henry Smith commanded the 1st Maine Cavalry at Gettysburg.
+Colonel Smith went on to receive the Medal of Honor for his actions at Saint Mary’s Church in 1864.
+The regiment brought 438 men to the field, losing 1 killed and 4 wounded.
 It was part of the Cavalry Corps, 2nd Division, 3rd Brigade.

 From the front of the monument:

 First Maine cavalry on the battle-field, July 3, 1863.

 Col. C. H. Smith commanding.

 Second Bull Run